-Did you know you can save hundreds, even thousands, of dollars by taking advantage of Vegas freebies and public services?
-Despite its popularity as Sin City, Las Vegas is among the few fun destinations in North America where you can have a great time for less than $1200.
+Did you know you can save hundreds, even thousands, of dollars by taking advantage of Vegas freebies, smarter timing, loyalty programs, public transportation, and simple planning habits?
+Despite its popularity as Sin City, Las Vegas is still one of the few major vacation destinations in North America where budget-conscious travelers can have a great time without spending luxury-resort money every day.

 Vegas Hacks to Save Money on Rooms and Hotel